NorthSailor/diffusion-solver/README.md

 # Diffusion solver

-This program solves the Poisson equation with different boundary conditions on a rectangular structured grid.
+This program solves the Laplace equation with different boundary conditions on a rectangular structured grid.

 It takes a problem input file as input and produces an output binary file containing the final converged solution field (hopefully).